 From the input received by the Forest Practice and full Board Joint Committees, it would appear that the existing regulations related to tractor and cable operations may be outdated.
 These out-of-date rules do not promote the appropriate use of modern, tethered logging equipment, which may result in less environmental impact than traditional tractor or cable operations.
-As a result of this input, the following problem statements have been developed regarding the use of tethered logging equipment in the context of existing Rules:
+As a result of this input, the following problem statements have been developed, for the January Forest Practice Committee's consideration, regarding the use of tethered logging equipment in the context of existing Rules: